caileemitchell/ebb-and-flow/README.md

 To make an adaptable page, use style sheets to aid appearance, not for control, and use proper percentages in CSS page layouts.
 You may also find placing colors sparingly and avoiding point and pixel sizing will make a page more adaptable as well.

 Instead of worrying about the appearance of your page and the dpi difference between Mac and PC, worry about audience and functionality.
-This will prepare both you and your page for success, readability, and most importantly - adaptability.
+This will prepare both you and your page for success, readability, and most importantly — *adaptability*.

 ***Read the Full Article of <a href="https://alistapart.com/article/dao">A Dao of Web Design</a> By <a href="https://alistapart.com/author/johnallsopp">John Allsopp</a>***